 Before mediation begins, you and your former partner each attend an individual assessment to make sure that property mediation is appropriate.

-Another option to settle your property and financial disputes is to use legally-assisted property mediation.
+Another option to settle your property and financial disputes is to use Relationship Australia Victoria’s Property Dispute Settlement and Conciliation Program.

-This enables you to participate in property mediation and negotiate a settlement with your lawyer present to provide legal support.
-Lawyers can assist by clarifying details, drafting agreements, helping them to prepare and exchange information and documents, and provide advice.
+This enables you to participate in property dispute settlement and conciliation and negotiate a settlement with or without your lawyer present to provide legal support.
+Lawyers can assist by clarifying details, drafting agreements, helping to prepare and exchange information and documents, and provide advice.

-More information on legally-assisted property mediation is available here.
+More information on the service is available here.

 We also offer a number of other services for separating couples, including education, information, counselling, conciliation and group work.